-To meet this challenge, Dr. Hubert Piwoński and Associate Professor Satoshi Habuchi came up with a systematic method that enhances the performance of Pdots.
+To meet this challenge, Hubert Piwoński and Satoshi Habuchi came up with a systematic method that enhances the performance of Pdots.
 Habuchi explained that his team aimed to create Pdots of a smaller size and brighter fluorescence by using conjugated polymers, whose backbone of alternating single and multiple bonds enables so-called π electrons to move freely throughout the structure.

 For the first time, the researchers opted for twisted, instead of planar, conjugated polymers as building blocks to generate their Pdots.
 Existing Pdots usually exhibit lower fluorescence intensity than their precursors as result of complex inter- and intra-chain photophysical interactions within particles.

-According to Habuchi, this trial was a shot in the dark—his team initiated the project without really knowing what would eventuate— but they were still surprised by the fluorescence behaviors of these Pdots compared to their previously investigated analogues.
+According to Habuchi, this trial was a shot in the dark—his team initiated the project without really knowing what would eventuate— but they were still surprised by the fluorescence behaviors of these Pdots compared to their previously investigated analogs.

 Preliminary results suggest that the newly synthesized nanoparticles were the smallest and brightest Pdots reported to date.
 “Therefore, we hypothesized that the twisted shape of the molecules is responsible for the very bright fluorescence due to the suppression of π–π interactions inside the particles,” explained Habuchi.